Marijuana and Testosterone: Understanding the Facts and Science

 Let's weed out fact from fiction

 The connection between marijuana and testosterone is hotly debated in the fitness world.

 However, one topic has circulated for some time that's marijuana and testosterone levels.
 Some say there's a link, and that smoking or consuming weed could drop your natural T levels.

 In this article, we'll break down the facts and science so you can make the right choice for you.

 Testosterone is a natural hormone your body needs for many things.
-It is the key sex hormone in men that helps drive libido and encourage lean muscle mass.
+It is the key sex hormone in men (but also present in women) that helps drive libido and encourage lean muscle mass among other benefits.